egekaygisizer/LeetCode-Daily-Problem/problems/03-04-2025/README.md

-# Problem 2161: Partition Array According to Given Pivot
+# Problem 1780: Check if Number is a Sum of Powers of Three

 ## Problem Description